Divisibility of dynamical maps: Schr\"odinger vs. Heisenberg picture: Divisibility conditions

 This is particularly useful if one wants to computationally simulate the dynamical map: given the state $\rho(t)$ at some time $t$, the state after an infinitesimal time increment $dt$ is

 Therefore, the infinitesimal time evolution is obtained via the left generator $\mathcal L_t$.

 The dynamics is said to be (C)P-divisible if the left propagator $\Phi_{t,s}^L$ is (C)PTP for all times $t\ge s$.
-CP-divisibility corresponds to the positivity of all of the rates $\gamma_\alpha(t)$ of the left generator $\mathcal L_t$, while P-divisibility is equivalent to \cite{Kossakowski-necessary}
+CP-divisibility corresponds to non-negativity of all of the rates $\gamma_\alpha(t)\ge0$ of the left generator $\mathcal L_t$, while P-divisibility is equivalent to \cite{Kossakowski-necessary}

 for all orthonormal bases $\{\varphi_\mu\}_\mu$ and for all $\mu\ne\mu^\prime$.

 Divisibility has been widely studied in the literature, and its violations have been connected to non-Markovianity of the dynamics \cite{BLP, BLP-PRA, RHP, rivas-quantum-nm, BLPV-colloquium}.
 In particular, it is possible to give an operational interpretation to violations of P-divisibility as memory effects in the following way.
 Suppose that Alice prepares one of two states $\rho$ or $\sigma$ randomly, each with probability $1/2$, and sends it to Bob whose task is to guess which state was prepared.
 Bob's probability of correctly guessing by making a single measurement is given by \cite{Fuchs1999}